BladeRunnerJS/brjs-site/docs/concepts/libraries.md

 - `src` - for the JavaScript for the Blade
 - `tests` - for the blade tests
 - `resources` - for HTML, CSS and everything else
-- `lib.conf` - configuration for the library
+- `br-lib.conf` - configuration for the library

 A BRJS library has a config file `br-lib.conf`.
 The contents of which is [YAML](http://en.wikipedia.org/wiki/YAML) that has a required prefix stipulated by the user.
 The default prefix for an app is `appns`.